Ride To Light: The Mishmi Hills Challenge

 RTL was organized in partnership between The Batti Project, Cycle Tours India and Tine Mena (North East India’s first woman Everester).
 Devised by Batti, Ride To Light’s purpose is to engage a growing cycling community and enlist their help in raising funds to light up remote off-grid villages in North East India with sustainable energy solutions.
 Merwyn Coutinho and Rajiv Rathod, co-founders of Batti, say “Ride To Light, while a novel event, is just one in a series of innovative fundraising techniques we’re developing to support the Batti Project”.
 Based on the reception of RTL, all we can say is, we’re interested to see what they’ll conjure up next.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 16th June 2016.